 TGbf Editor: Change the text in P83L14-18 as follows:

 The EDMG TRN Length, RX TRN-Units per Each TX TRN-Unit, EDMG TRN-Unit P, EDMG TRN-Unit M, EDMG TRN-Unit N, TRN Subfield Sequence Length, BW, Sense Multiple Golays, and Sense Golay Index subfields contain the values of the corresponding header fields in the EDMG multistatic sensing PPDU.
-These subfields are reserved when the Sensing Type is set to Coordinated Monostatic.
+These subfields are reserved when the Sensing Type is set to Coordinated Monostatic or Coordinated Bistatic.

 TGbf Editor: Change the text in P83L1-2 as follows:

 The First Beam Index field is an index into the TX Beam List in the DMG Sensing Measurement Setup element.
-It indicates the first beam to be used in the DMG sensing instance. .
+It indicates the first beam to be used in the DMG sensing instance.
+It is reserved if the Sensing Type is set to Coordinated Bistatic.

 TGbf Editor: Add the following bullet at the end of the bulleted list on P212L6-19